-The Siamese Dwarf Rasbora (Trigonostigma somphongsi) is a rare and captivating nano fish native to Thailand's freshwater streams.
-Recognized for its shimmering body and distinctive black lateral stripe, this species adds elegance to any aquascape.
-Due to habitat loss, it's considered critically endangered in the wild, making captive care and breeding efforts vital for its preservation.
+The Siamese Dwarf Rasbora (Trigonostigma somphongsi) is a rare and captivating nano fish from Thailand’s freshwater streams.
+Known for its shimmering body and distinctive black lateral stripe, it adds elegance to planted aquariums.
+Due to habitat loss, this species is critically endangered in the wild, so keeping and breeding them in captivity helps conservation efforts.

 Scientific Name: Trigonostigma somphongsi